emanuelgestosa/feup-fsi/logbooks/week8/LOGBOOK8.md

 ![ctfe8](ctfe8.png)

-This means that to get libc base address, we just use a format string to leak this random andress, and after subtracting the offset, we obtain the base!
+This means that to get libc base address, we just use a format string to leak this random address, and after subtracting the offset, we obtain the base!
 Here is the python code that does this for us:

 ```python